timmcginley/41936/Subjects/MEP/index.md

 Consider the following points to help you in making the project plan.
 * Detail the success criteria (energy class, daylight factors, indoor climate category (I, II or III))
 * What are the expected analyses you need to perform?
 Which tools?
-Most likely IDA ICE and Be18, but you need to describe what parameter variations you want to be part of the overall design.
+Most likely IDA ICE or similar, but you need to describe what parameter variations you want to be part of the overall design.
 Examples are room height, ventilation concept, need for solar shading and similar.
 But the actual work depends on your project and focus area.
 * Outline expected interfaces with the work from the other subjects?
 * Describe alternative solutions (preferably in a sketch) so you are ready for design changes.
 * How do you plan to ventilate the building?
 The space needed is important for other subjects in their work and planning.